This lesson is based on a 2013 investigative workshop organized by AIGA at Harlem School for the Arts. Learn more about the workshop:

 Collaborate with others to design an autonomous drawing machine

-Use littleBits to explore, experiment, and create unique things
+Use littleBits modules to explore, experiment, and create unique things

-Iterate through the design process to build and improve their bot
+Iterate through the design process to build and improve their bots

 NGSS Disciplinary Core Ideas